British rule in Burma: Separation from India

-The British separated Burma Province from British India on 1 April 1937 and granted the colony a new constitution calling for a fully elected assembly, with many powers given to the Burmese, but this proved to be a divisive issue as some Burmese felt that this was a ploy to exclude them from any further Indian reforms.
-Ba Maw served as the first prime minister of Burma, but he was forced out by U Saw in 1939, who served as prime minister from 1940 until he was arrested on 19 January 1942 by the British for communicating with the Japanese.
+The British separated Burma Province from British India on 1 April 1937 and granted the colony a new constitution calling for a fully elected assembly, with many powers given to the Burmese.
+Archibald Cochrane was appointed as its first governor, while Ba Maw served as the first prime minister of Burma; he was then forced out by U Saw in 1939, who served as prime minister from 1940 until he was arrested on 19 January 1942 by the British for communicating with the Japanese.
+While the reforms were celebrated across the nation initially, they soon proved more divisive than anticipated, as some Burmese felt that they were a ploy to exclude Burma from any further reforms to British India.